TheArctesian/Flexi/Contribute.md

 brew install fish
 ```

 After type the `fish` command to enter the fish shell.
-This is also not nes but I like it so use this command to install oh-my-fish.
+This is also not necessary but I like it so use this command to install oh-my-fish.
 (This makes your terminal look pretty.

 ```bash
 curl https://raw.githubusercontent.com/oh-my-fish/oh-my-fish/master/bin/install > install